Class, Race, and Gender: Challenging the Injuries and Divisions of Capitalism

 “…Michael Zweig has produced an important educational resource for young labor, racial justice, and environmental activists by providing a clearly written, well documented account of the economic, political, and historical forces driving social events.
 His explanation of the interrelationships of class and race is especially welcome.”

-—Bill Fletcher, past president, TransAfrica; former education director of the AFL-CIO; consultant to union and racial justice strategic campaigns; co-author of Solidarity Divided: The Crisis in Organized Labor and A New Path Toward Social Justice
+—Bill Fletcher, Jr, past president, TransAfrica; former education director of the AFL-CIO; consultant to union and racial justice strategic campaigns; co-author of Solidarity Divided: The Crisis in Organized Labor and A New Path Toward Social Justice

 “A new wave of activists against inequality, racism, patriarchy, environmental destruction, and homophobia is arising in America.
 But when mainstream economics informs these struggles, the cupboard is often bare, the issues seen, if at all, as exceptions.
 Michael Zweig presents the problems as parts of a whole that recognizes the centrality of the productive system and the reality of social class.
 Folks across the progressive spectrum should read this book.”